hunterliu1003/vibrary/README.md

-# Vibrary
+# Create Vibrary

-A published-ready template for Vue 3 components and composable functions library.
+A published-ready template for components and composable functions library.

-- pnpm
-- typescript
-- vue 3
 - vite
 - vitest
-- viteplay for documentation
+- storybook or viteplay for documentation
-- @vueuse/core

-## Scaffolding Your First Vue 3 Library
+## Scaffolding Your First Library

 With NPM: